 There are some fantastic articles available online which explain the importance of nursery rhymes in early childhood development and we have included some links below as well as links to resources, further reading and scholarly articles.

-Music Bugs Ltd and World Nursery Rhyme Week take no responsibility for the content contained within the following external links.
+Please note: Music Bugs Ltd and World Nursery Rhyme Week take no responsibility for the content contained within the following external links.

 When children hear nursery rhymes, they hear the sounds vowels and consonants make.
 They learn how to put these sounds together to make words …. (read more)